baileymh/pf1e-content/README.md

 ## Big Thanks for Helping Contribute

-Websterguy, Noon, apetina, david (aka claudekennilol), moorepants, ACorania
+Websterguy, Noon, apetina, david (aka claudekennilol), moorepants, ACorania, Chris Sanders (Zarek#4201)

 Kingdom Building Rules:
 The content here was converted from a module designed by dllewell for Fantasy Grounds.
 Primary credit for the rules conversation goes to them.
 I converted and edited the base text rules to be usable and compatible with Foundry VTT.